joshi008/joshi008/README.md

 ## Hello, there! 👋, How are you doing
-I am a technology enthusiast and have passion for the backend technology used in the web pages.
+I am a technology enthusiast and have passion for the backend technology

 #### Happy to contribute to the open source community 🎉